What does Closing the Loop mean when it says it ‘offsets phones’?

 How can my organisation work with Closing the Loop?

 Our services are great to make two moments more sustainable: the purchase of new phones and the disposal of used ones.
-By collecting scrap phones on your behalf, we either make your new phones material-neutral, or your used phones waste-free.
+By collecting scrap phones on behalf of your organisaiton we either make your new phones material-neutral, or your used phones waste-free.
+When you contact us we will discuss the process.

-How can I make the purchase of my new phones more sustainable?
+How can I make the purchase of my organisation's new phones more sustainable?

 How can I make the disposal of my used phones more sustainable?